nipil/raspbian-remote-sms-3g/README.md

 # raspbian-remote-sms-3g

+everything is setup and running using user `pi`

 ## initialize

-install a blank raspbian-lite (buster) on a clean sd card
+install a blank raspbian-lite (buster) on a clean sd card, and boot it

 then start locally with :